 Do you want to learn songs on guitar that are easy to play and enjoyable for kids?
-Most guitar songs you listen to might seem difficult to learn, but you can learn these 10 popular songs quickly whilst also improving your guitar skills.
+While many guitar tunes may appear challenging at first, the good news is that you can have a blast and make quick progress with these 20 popular songs.

 - 1. Twinkle, Twinkle, Little Star

 - 5. Happy Birthday To You

 - 13. Jingle Bells

 - 14. Let It Go